INGInious/containers/grading/prolog/README.md

 I think I cleaned up after installation pretty well, but I am new at making docker containers, so suggestions for improvement up are very welcome.
+Thanks, [anthonygego](https://github.com/anthonygego), for tips on how to make a more efficient Dockerfile.